adliska/adliska.github.io/_posts/2015-02-01-working-with-the-allen-mouse-brain-reference-atlas.md

 Atlas can be downloaded in the NIfTI format [here](/downloads/other/allen_mouse_brain_reference_atlas.nii.gz).

-In the next post, we will work with the structural annotation volume.
+In the next post, we will work with structural annotations.
+You can follow the series by subscribing to the RSS feed below.
+If you have any comments, questions or suggestions, don't hesitate to contact me at adam AT adliska.com.

 References
 ----------